Did you know that most people spend ninety percent of their waking and sleeping time indoors?

 Even when changed regularly, bacteria may form quickly and spread throughout your home or office if your space has lousy air circulation.

-To check to use this method to obtain a sample from your air filter, remove it from the circulation source (air conditioner, etc.), and follow the instructions provided in the Air Quality Monitor to check the elements found in your home or office environment.
+To check to use this method to obtain a sample from your air filter, remove it from the circulation source (air conditioner, etc.).
+Follow the instructions provided in the Air Quality Monitor to check the elements found in your home or office environment.

-The other way to check is by taking a sample from an air duct because they can also become a breeding ground for bacteria and mold.
+The other way to check is by taking a sample from an air duct to become a breeding ground for bacteria and mold.
 With this type of contamination test, you take your example from inside the air duct and follow the instruction in your Air Quality Monitor.